 - Sensor original sensor value.
-The voltage value and the resistance value of the thermistor /RTD. - After making one or more primary measurements (lasting approximately 4
+The voltage value and the resistance value of the thermistor /RTD. - After making one or more primary measurements (lasting approximately 4 seconds), the digital multimeter makes an auxiliary measurement.

 Triggers and Reading

 The trigger mode and large reading memory on HDM3000 series digital multimeters provide a wide range of applications for them.